 'Easily the most relatable fictional parents I've encountered in a long time.'
-'What develops is a slow-burn domestic noir which ramps up the tension as the short punchy chapters progress... and the novel develops into a crime thriller which kept me turning the pages.'
+'What develops is a slow-burn domestic noir which ramps up the tension as the short punchy chapters progress...a thriller which kept me turning the pages.'
 (Tracey Allen, Carpe Librum blogsite)

 All the characters have flesh and bone, and it doesn't always go where you think.
 Gritty, grimy, both Welsh and Aussie noir, this has warnings of violence, swearing, domestic and sexual abuse, but it doesn't feel gratuitous.
 Plus it has Alec's lower middle class parents and their heartbreaking backstory...I'm still thinking about them all.'
 (Carolyn Gilpin)

 Will leave readers gripped by the complex menace confronting an ordinary Welsh family in the early 1980s...An insightful recreation of Gen-X angst in the pre-dawn of the Millennium